stride3d/stride-docs/en/diagnostics/STRDIAG006.md

 # Diagnostics Warning STRDIAG006

-> Invalid DataMembermode for the specified `[DataMember]` member '{0}'.
+> Invalid DataMemberMode for the specified `[DataMember]` member '{0}'.
 A public/internal/internal protected setter is required for 'DataMemberMode.Assign'.

 ## Explanation

-The @Stride.Core.DataMemberMode.Assign let's the Serializers create new objects and sets them into the target property.
+The @Stride.Core.DataMemberMode.Assign let's the serializers create new objects and sets them into the target property.
 The Property needs an accessible/visible setter.

 ## Example: Invalid Cases